-Description: The shipping papers will quickly identify the hazardous materials involved in a Hazmat incident.
+Description: The shipping papers will quickly identify the hazardous materials involved in a 2.
+Are placards being o

+Hazmat incident.
 For this reason, it is critical that the information contained in the documents be accurate.
 Emergency responders rely heavily on shipping papers for properly identifying materials as well as for finding sources of technical assistance.

-- Are hazardous materials clearly identified on shipping papers? - Do you have most recent emergency response information? - If Material Safety Data Sheets (MSDS) or equivalent documents refer to personal protection equipment such as respirators, is this equipment available?
+- 1. Are hazardous materials clearly identified on shipping papers? - 2.
+Do you have most recent emergency response information? - 3.
+If Material Safety Data Sheets (MSDS) or equivalent documents refer to personal protection equipment such as respirators, is this equipment available?